 Those looking for a stunningly beautiful island in Malaysia should consider visiting Pulau Pangkor.
 This island is located in the state of Perak on the western side of West Malaysia and can be reached from the capital city of Kuala Lumpur within 5 hours.
-Unfortunately not many tourists know this island.
+Unfortunately, not many tourists know this island.
 While it is very popular among locals.
-Okay, t

-he water may not be as clear blue as on other islands, but there is a relaxed atmosphere and you have beautiful beaches at your disposal.
+Okay, the water may not be as clear blue as on other islands, but there is a relaxed atmosphere and you have beautiful beaches at your disposal.
 And did you know that for years the Dutch East India Company (VOC) had a fort on Pulau Pangkor?
-In this travel guide I explain the Dutch history and give the best tips for things to do on this island…
+In this travel guide, I explain Dutch history and give the best tips for things to do on this island…

 A brief history of Pulau Pangkor

 Very little is known about the history of Pulau Pangkor before the arrival of the Dutch.
 The locals called it Spirit Island because they believed the island was guarded by spirits.

 When the United East India Company was founded in 1602, it led to trading expeditions to Asia.
 Batavia, today’s Jakarta became the main trading center of the Dutch.
 But they wanted more.
 In 1641, with the help of the Sultan of Johor (province in Malaysia), they managed to drive the Portuguese out of Southeast Asia.
 They took over the fort in Malacca and thus controlled the important shipping route through the Straits of Malacca.